Jo-Yongbeen/Curriculum-Vitae/README.md

 ## Works in Progress
 - <strong>2025.
 06. ~</strong>
-  The Effect of FAFF Fund of Funds Investments on Farm Household Income: Evidence from a Mediation Analysis, co-author
+  The Effect of FAFF Fund of Funds Investments on Farm Household Income: Evidence from a Mediation Analysis (co-author)

 <br><br>